Quinnph/javascript-exercises/README.md

 3. 100 dogs:

-   User JS to add 100 pictures of my dog into the DOM.
+   Use JS to add 100 pictures of my dog into the DOM.